 On the landing page, you should include what the app does and why it will benefit customers.
 You can also put up screenshots of the app in motion so people know what to expect.
 Before the app launches, you can have a signup form for people to put in their email addresses to get notified of when you go live.
 Afterwards, you can replace this signup form with reviews from users.

 2. Optimise in the app stores

-If you’re at the stage of building a mobile app for your company, you likely already have a website and have heard about search engine optimisation (SEO).
-Well, the app stores allow you to do something similar with what has now been coined ASO (app store optimisation).
+If you’re at the stage of building a mobile app for your company, you likely already have a website and have heard about search engine optimization (SEO).
+Well, the app stores allow you to do something similar to what has now been coined ASO (app store optimization).
 This is an essential part of getting your app noticed in amongst the myriad of others available.

 You need to do your research and decide on your keywords for the app.
 These should be included in the content of your app description.
 The title of your app should also be clear, catchy and concise – and if it can include a primary keyword, that’s a gold star.
 Your description must also layout exactly what the app does, benefits to the user, and who your company is.
 You’ll get even more optimisation points for including images of the app and videos of how it works.